foreverfighter/coding-for-non-coders/README.md

 ### What is computing about?

-Computing is about two aspects of computations: Speed(time efficiency) and storage efficiency.
-Computing problems can be solved in many ways, but the field strives towards time- and space-efficient solutions.
+Computing cares about two things: Speed(time efficiency) and memory efficiency.
+Computing problems can be solved in many ways, but the field strives towards time- and memory-efficient solutions.

 ## Documentation